Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions

-While \citet{halbwachs22} did not explicitly reject systems based on the value of their mass function, it is plausible that many of the BHs and NSs initially detected by \gaia were indistinguishable from spurious solutions and consequentially excluded from \textit{Gaia} binary-star database.
-One possible way of explaining such a bias is by considering the correlation of the parallax error, $\Delta \varpi$, with the photo centre semi-major axis, $\alpha_0$.
+One possible way of explaining such a bias is by considering the correlation of the parallax error, $\Delta \varpi$, with the photo-centric semi-major axis, $\alpha_0$.
 Consequently, the selection imposed on the parallax significance and the orbital period (see Section~\ref{sec: sample selection}) can implicitly impose a selection effect on the total mass of the system.
 To illustrate this point, we overlaid Figure~\ref{fig:III A_m1} with three equal-$f_M$ contours.
 The occurrence rate of the class-III systems appears to be decreasing along the direction perpendicular to these curves, towards high $f_M$ values.
-While we cannot rule out that this effect is due to the actual underlying occurrence rates, it is also reasonable to assume that the population of high-$f_M$ companions was significantly depleted in \gaia DR3.
+While we cannot rule out that this effect is due to the actual underlying occurrence rates, it is also possible that the population of high-$f_M$ companions was significantly depleted in \gaia DR3.

 The mass distribution of the compact object candidates in our sample is therefore heavily biased.
 However, while some BH and NS were probably excluded from DR3 and could only be recovered in future data releases, the case of WDs is different.
 Many WD binaries probably exist in the \gaia sample but were identified as class-I/II binaries and consequentially eluded detection.
 We further discuss the identification of WD secondaries in an accompanying paper.